Frequently Asked Questions:

 Can I apply to a city away from home?
 Yes!
 However, Democracy Summer unfortunately does not provide housing.
 We encourage Fellows to participate in their home regions, learn the issues, develop networks, and become powerful political actors in their own communities.
 That said, we welcome out-of-state participants and will do what we can to help you secure living arrangements if you need them.

 Is this a paid fellowship?
 It is not a paid fellowship.
 Travel stipends may be available in your area.
 We provide lunch or dinner several times a week.
-When you’re on kitchen duty in your headquarters, you’ll get the chance to determine the menu for your cohort.

 We are grateful for your commitment and work hard to invest in your professional development by giving you a first-class education and experience in electoral organizing and political advocacy.
 We are certain that you will form professional relationships and friendships that will propel you on your academic, political and professional journey.